Syrian refugee in Germany 'attack plan' kills himself

 - Two Syrians tied Albakr to a sofa and alerted police to his whereabouts

-Berlin (CNN)A Syrian refugee suspected of planning a bomb attack "with Islamist motives" on a Berlin airport has killed himself in detention, the Saxony state justice ministry said.
+Berlin (CNN)A Syrian refugee suspected of planning a bomb attack "with Islamist motives" on a Berlin airport has strangled himself to death with his shirt in detention, Saxony state justice officials said Thursday.

 "On the evening of October the 12th, 2016, Jaber Albakr, the prime suspect in planning a serious attack against the state, took his life in the prison hospital of the Leipzig correctional facility," the ministry said in a statement on its website, also confirming the news to CNN.

+Albakr was on a hunger strike and refused to drink, Gemkow said, adding that authorities tried to resuscitate him for about half an hour after they found his body.

+There was no video surveillance of his cell in accordance with local law, Gemkow explained.

-Germany's Spiegel Online reported that Albakr had been under round-the-clock surveillance in police custody in Leipzig and was considered at risk of suicide and hunger strike.
-It was not yet clear how he had killed himself, Spiegel said.
+Germany's Spiegel Online had earlier reported that Albakr had been under round-the-clock surveillance in police custody and was considered at risk of suicide.

 Arrest attempt questioned